 - Acted in the EAT in a case concerning the dismissal of an employee for gross misconduct following the receipt by staff members, governmental departments and high-profile public figures of a series of emails containing defamatory allegations.
 Sole counsel for the Respondent.
 The appeal was dismissed.

 - Acted for a Respondent religious organisation in relation to a claim alleging disability discrimination, and raising questions as to i) the jurisdiction of the ET under the Equality Act 2010 in respect the Respondent’s ministers and ii) whether the duty to make reasonable adjustments can be associative (junior counsel to Emma Dixon).

 - Advised a large charity in relation to the application of TUPE to the migration of outsourced healthcare contracts between the charity and an NHS trust.

 Shane has gained substantial trial advocacy experience as sole counsel in a variety of substantive employment tribunal hearings:

 - Acted for the claimant in a week-long trial against an NHS Foundation Trust concerning allegations of unfair dismissal contrary to section 103A and 94 ERA 1996.

-- Acted for a large supermarket chain in a number of tribunal claims, including:
+- Appeared as sole counsel for a large supermarket chain in a number of tribunal claims, including:

 - a four day hearing concerning the alleged unfair constructive dismissal of a manager and a claim for direct discrimination.
 All the claims were dismissed;